yabellini/SitioAcademico/content/talk/_index.md

 ---
 title: Talks
 description: |
   I am always happy to talk.
-This is a list of my talks and webinars (with resources when available).
+This is a list of my talks, interviews, and webinars (with resources when available).
 author: "Yanina Bellini Saibene"
 show_post_thumbnail: true
 show_author_byline: true